PromiseGameFi/Qwen-setup/README.md

 You can use Tavily/Brave keys (optional).

+- No API key is required for the local Qwen model endpoint.

 - Enter keys in UI Settings (`Agent Runtime` section)
 - Keys are posted to sidecar and stored locally in:
   - `agent-runtime/data/provider-keys.json`